googleforgames/open-match-docs/site/content/en/docs/Guides/access.md

 You can talk to Open Match either via an in-cluster or out-of-cluster service client.

 ## Access Open Match via an out-of-cluster service client
 To access Open Match via an out-of-cluster client, the first step is to expose a service onto an external IP address.
 We recommend exposing your service using Kubernetes Load Balancers in production for a public IP if needed.
-Open Match provides two ways to expose your service onto a public IP.
-The following provides an example to expose the `backend` service with code examples in Go.
+Open Match provides two different ways to configure your service with Load Balancer.
+The following provide examples to expose the `backend` service with code examples in Go.

 ### 1.a Exposing the Service using Cloud Load Balancer - Modify the install.yaml files of the latest release
 ```bash